bufferapp/android-guidelines/project_style_guidelines.md

 	activity_main, fragment_user, item_post

 This convention again makes it really easy to locate the layout for a specific file.
 Within android studio, the layout package is sorted in alphabetical order meaning that activity, fragment and other layout types becomes grouped - so you know where to begin looking for a layout file.
-Other than this, begining the file name with the component name makes it clear what component / class the layout file is being used for.
+Other than this, begining the file name with the component name makes it clear what component/class the layout file is being used for.

 ####1.2.2.1 Drawable Files